 - Hosting scientific conferences and meetings – to build upon and foster academic and industrial collaborations.

-- Creating a legacy – changing our working practices, by embedding KEC and PE into Institute culture, through recognition and reward of staff and students (e.g PE and KE prizes).
+- Creating a legacy – changing our working practices, by embedding KEC and PE into Institute culture, through recognition and reward of staff and students (e.g. Public Engagement and Knowledge Exchange prizes).